imran7012/flask_Practice/README.md

 ## Notifications:

   Email notifications are enabled using the Jenkins Email Extension Plugin.

-   Notifications are sent when:

-     Build succeeds

-     Build fails

   SMTP details must be configured in: